kolodny/redux-await/README.md

 ## Usage

-This module exposes a middleware and higher order reducer to take care of async state in a redux app.
+This module exposes a middleware, reducer, and connector to take care of async state in a redux app.
 You'll need to:

-2. Apply the middleware:
+1. Apply the middleware:

     ```js
     import { middleware as awaitMiddleware } from 'redux-await';